rage/cyber-security-base-19/data/module-4/part-3/analysis.md

 _Hints:_

 1. There is a lot of xorring here, be careful and perhaps spend some time with pen and paper.
-2. When solving 7, 6, 5, ... bytes of the block make sure that you setup the trailing padding bytes correctly.
+2. When solving 7, 6, 5, ... bytes of the block make sure that you set up the trailing padding bytes correctly.
 3. Don't forget that ultimately we are looking for $P_2$ and not $A$.

 </programming-exercise>